RLuisier/AxonLoc/README.md

 The analysis of the compartment-specific mRNA pools is presented in  [compartment analysis](https://htmlpreview.github.io/?https://github.com/RLuisier/AxonLoc/blob/main/Analysis_compartment.html), that relates to the first part of the Figure 3.

 ### 6. Axonal Localisation Score
-The modeling of the axonal localisation alongside analysis of differential localisation between NGF and NT3 condition are presented in the  [LS analysis analysis](https://htmlpreview.github.io/?https://github.com/RLuisier/AxonLoc/blob/main/4_Axonal_Localisation_Scoring.html), that relates to the second part of the Figure 3.
+The modeling of the axonal localisation alongside analysis of differential localisation between NGF and NT3 condition are presented in the  [LS analysis analysis](https://htmlpreview.github.io/?https://github.com/RLuisier/AxonLoc/blob/main/4_Axonal_Localisation_Scoring.html), that relates to the second part of the Figure 3 and Figure 4.

-### 7. Predicted RBPome that shapes the axonal transcripome

-### 8. Synergistic regulatory potential of RBPs in axonal localisation
+### 7. Synergistic regulatory potential of RBPs in axonal localisation
 The analysis of the synergistic regulatory potential of RBPs in axonal localisation in presented [synergistic analysis](https://htmlpreview.github.io/?https://github.com/RLuisier/AxonLoc/blob/main/6_RBP_regulome_localisation.html), that relates to the second part of Figure 5.

-### 9. Analysis of axonal remodelling
+### 8. Analysis of axonal remodelling
 The analysis of the axonal remodeling and related RBPome in presented [axonal remodelling analysis analysis](https://htmlpreview.github.io/?https://github.com/RLuisier/AxonLoc/blob/main/axonal_remodelling_analysis.html), that relates to the second part of Figure 6.